javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 The last way is the most flexible, but it is also the longest to write.
 There are few events that only work with it, for instance `transtionend` and `DOMContentLoaded` (to be covered).

+Also `addEventListener` supports objects as event handlers.
+In that case the method `handleEvent` is called in case of the event.

-When a handler is called, it gets an event objects as the first argument.
-It contains details about what's happened.
-We'll see more of them later.
+When a handler is called, it gets an event object as the first argument that contains the details about what's happened.

-As of now we're just starting to work with events.
-More details in the next chapters.
+We'll learn more about events in general and about different types of events in the next chapters.